TuliDas/MindScan-NLP/results/01_classical_ml_output_samples.md

-# Model Performance Analysis
+# Classical ML Model Performance Analysis

-This project compared multiple feature representations and classifiers for the task of **mental health text classification**.
 The experiments covered classical ML with TF-IDF, Word2Vec embeddings, and BERT embeddings, each trained with Logistic Regression and SVM.

 ---